Guinea-Bissau: Struggle for independence

-Independence (1973)
+Independence (1973–2000)

 Independence was unilaterally declared on 24 September 1973, which is now celebrated as the country's Independence Day, a public holiday.
-Recognition became universal following 25 April 1974 socialist-inspired military coup in Portugal, which overthrew Lisbon's Estado Novo regime.
+The country was formally recognized as independent on 10 September 1974.
 Nicolae Ceaușescu's Romania was the first country to formally recognise Guinea-Bissau and the first to sign agreements with the African Party for the Independence of Guinea and Cape Verde.

-That same time upon independence, Esta É a Nossa Pátria Bem Amada, the national anthem of Guinea-Bissau, was shared alongside Cape Verde, which later adopted its own official national anthem Cântico da Liberdade in 1996, separating it.
+Upon the nation's independence, it declared "Esta É a Nossa Pátria Amada" as its national anthem.
+Until 1996, this was shared with Cape Verde, which later adopted its own official national anthem "Cântico da Liberdade".

 Luís Cabral, brother of Amílcar and co-founder of PAIGC, was appointed the first president of Guinea-Bissau.
 Independence had begun under the best of auspices.
 The Bissau-Guinean diaspora had returned to the country en masse.
 A system of access to school for all had been created.
 Books were free and schools seemed to have a sufficient number of teachers.
 The education of girls, previously neglected, was encouraged and a new school calendar, more adapted to the rural world, was adopted.

 In 1980, economic conditions deteriorated significantly, leading to general discontent with the government in power.
-On 14 November 1980, João Bernardo Vieira, known as "Nino Vieira," overthrew President Luís Cabral.
-The constitution was suspended and a nine-member military council of the revolution, chaired by Vieira, was established.
+On 14 November 1980, João Bernardo Vieira, known as "Nino Vieira", overthrew President Luís Cabral.
+The constitution was suspended and a nine-member Military Council of the Revolution, chaired by Vieira, was established.
 Since then, the country has moved toward a liberal economy.
 Budget cuts have been made at the expense of the social sector and education.

-The country was controlled by a revolutionary council until 1984.
+The country was controlled by the military council until 1984.
 The first multi-party elections were held in 1994.
 An army uprising in May 1998 led to the Guinea-Bissau Civil War and the president's ousting in June 1999.
 Elections were held again in 2000, and Kumba Ialá was elected president.

+21st century

 In September 2003, a military coup was conducted.
 The military arrested Ialá on the charge of being "unable to solve the problems".
 After being delayed several times, legislative elections were held in March 2004.
 A mutiny in October 2004 over pay arrears resulted in the death of the head of the armed forces.